HOME Blog Paint the Wild

 About: Diana Bannister

 Diana is a teacher from Cape Town, South Africa.
-She has taught in Bangkok, Cape Town and more recently in Gilgil, Kenya before moving to the Mara to join Adam.
-She is fondly known around camp at ‘Mwalimu’, which means 'teacher' in Swahili.
-She teaches English to the staff at the lodge and is quickly becoming a fully-fledged ‘Bird Nerd’.
+She has taught in Bangkok, Cape Town was part of the Angama Mara team with her husband Adam.
+She was fondly known around the lodge as ‘Mwalimu’, which means 'teacher' in Swahili.

 Browse all articles by Diana Bannister Meet the angama team